 Like any habits you have developed, there will be off days when you don’t perform as well as you wish to.
 You might miss a session or two due to your busy work schedule.
 You might have nothing to write, so you write the same things which you have written yesterday.
 Whatever the case is, don’t beat yourself up.

 When you lost your writing momentum, clear whatever challenges you have in life first, then come back to your gratitude journal again.
 It’s good to be consistent, but you want to do it willingly and with good feelings.

 Also, repeating entries are okay.
-Who says you can’t be grateful for the same thing for multiple times?
+Who says you can’t be grateful for the same thing multiple times?
 Over the year, I have been grateful for inner peace and harmony.
-That’s really important to me, so it appears on my journal many times.
+That’s really important to me, so it appears in my journal many times.

 6. If you don’t like to write in a journal, try other forms.

-You can write in letters format, addressing to people you are grateful for.
+You can write in letter format, addressing people you are grateful for.
 I do it in a journal instead.

 Use your strengths.